 Credit: Japan Travel

-The Goto Art Museum was established in 1960 as a private art museum (foundation).
-It is composed of antiques collected by Keita Goto, former chairman of Tokyu Corporation, from the prewar to postwar periods before the Meiji Era.
-The museum’s collection consists of approximately 5,000 items, including five national treasures and 50 important cultural properties, such as “The Tale of Genji Picture Scroll” and “Murasaki Shikibu Diary Picture Scroll.
+The Gotoh Art Museum was established in 1960 as a private art museum (foundation).
+It comprises antiques collected by Keita Goto, former chairman of Tokyu Corporation, from the pre-war to post-war periods before the Meiji Era.
+The museum’s collection consists of approximately 5,000 items, including five national treasures and 50 important cultural properties, such as “The Tale of Genji Picture Scroll” and “Murasaki Shikibu Diary Picture Scroll.”

-The museum also has a special collection of about 25,000 volumes, including three national treasures and 33 important cultural properties, making it one of the most widely used museums in Japan and abroad for various types of research in various fields.
+The museum also has a special collection of about 25,000 volumes, including three national treasures and 33 important cultural properties, making it one of the most widely used museums in Japan and abroad for various types of research in different fields.
+This contributes to Setagaya’s rich cultural landscape.

 Find out more about Gotoh Museum here on Google maps.